kajdun/Binnen-I-be-gone-safari/README.md

 6) xcrun safari-web-extension-converter 2.7_0 (or whatever the folder is called then )
 7) XCODE opens.
 Press RUN
 8) Either: "Allow Unsigned Extensions" in Safari Developer Menu or build the package with signature as a developer.
-9) Active Extension in Safari
+9) Activate extension in Safari
 10) Enjoy your german texts in proper german.